intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.4.
 Coloring by B-factor*

 In this picture blue is an area with low B-factor.
 It means that these areas are more flexible than red ones.
+Consequently, the position of these sites probably cannot be trusted

 **DNA, Protein, Water and Ions**

 Let's get back to the [Fig.2](#fig2) state with NewCartoon Drawing method.
 Now we're going to explore other molecules inside this system.
-We will starty from water molecules.
+We're going to start from water molecules.

 We are still working with Graphical Representation window.
 First, you need to Create Rep. Tap on it and type "water" in Selected Atoms.
 Coloring method is VDW which is Van-der-Waals.
 You will see this: